 5. Transfer to Form 1040 — The credit amount flows from Form 5695 to Schedule 3 (Form 1040), Line 5.
 This directly reduces your tax liability.

-6. File your return — Include Form 5695 and Schedule 3 with your standard tax return.
+6. File your return — Include Form 5695 and Schedule 3 with your tax return for the year the system was completed.

 Can You Carry Forward Unused Credit?

-Yes — and this is important.
-If your tax liability for 2026 is less than your solar credit, you can carry the remaining balance forward to future tax years.
-For example, if your credit is $8,400 but you only owe $5,000 in federal taxes, you'd claim $5,000 this year and carry the remaining $3,400 to 2027.
-There's no cap on how many years you can carry it forward (through the life of the program).
+Yes, and this matters more now than it used to.
+If your tax liability in the year of completion was less than your solar credit, you can carry the remaining balance forward to future tax years.
+For example, if your 2025 credit was $8,400 but you only owed $5,000 in federal taxes, you'd claim $5,000 for 2025 and carry the remaining $3,400 into 2026.
+The credit expiring does not wipe out a carryforward from a system that already qualified — ask your tax preparer to confirm how yours should be handled.

 Income Requirements

-Here's one of the best parts: there are no income limits for the federal solar tax credit.
-Whether you earn $40,000 or $400,000, you qualify for the full 30% credit.
-There's also no cap on the dollar amount of the credit — a $100,000 system gets you a $30,000 credit.
-The only requirement is that you owe enough in federal income taxes to use it (or carry it forward).
+For qualifying (2025 and earlier) systems, there were no income limits.
+Whether you earned $40,000 or $400,000, you qualified for the full 30%, and there was no cap on the dollar amount — a $100,000 system produced a $30,000 credit.
+The only requirement was owing enough in federal income taxes to use it, or carrying it forward.

 State-Level Solar Credits and Incentives